stderr-enst/jobefficiency/episodes/03_schedulertools.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What information can the scheduler provide about my jobs performance?
+- What can the scheduler tell about job performance?
-- What's the meaning of the collected metrics?
+- What's the meaning of collected metrics?

 ::::::::::::::::::::::::::::::::::::::::::::::::